Performance by Marina Rosenfeld at Rheinbad Breite - "Rhybadhysli Breiti", in collaboration with the Kunsthaus Baselland

 Selected press coverage

 Marina Rosenfeld (b.
 1968) is an artist and composer living and working in Brooklyn, NY.
 Rosenfeld’s works concern themselves with acoustic and perceptual architectures, intervening into sites through the media of sculpture and sound, musical performance and notation.
 Often taking the form of sound systems on the verge of feedback, Rosenfeld’s recursive networks propose a temporal logic derived from computer music and other machinic reproductions of the body.
 The exhibition includes new works revisiting the traces of one of the artist’s iconic early all-female orchestras; performances within the exhibition in September will seek to reactivate one of these transient gestures.

-A comprehensive interview with the artist and Ines Goldbach will be published on the occasion of the exhibition.
+A comprehensive interview with the artist and Ines Goldbach was published on the occasion of the exhibition.